choderalab/integrator-benchmark/README.md

 To simulate those equations on a computer, we need to provide explicit instructions for advancing the state of the system $(\mathbf{x},\mathbf{v})$` by very small time increments.

-Here, we will consider the family of methods that can be derived by splitting the Langevin system into a sum of three simpler systems, labeled `O`, `R`, and `V`, and approximately propagating each of those simpler systems for small increments of time.
+Here, we will consider the family of methods that can be derived by splitting the Langevin system into a sum of three simpler systems, labeled `O`, `R`, and `V`.
+We then define a numerical method by approximately propagating each of those simpler systems for small increments of time in a specified order.

 (TODO: Add LaTeX-rendered Langevin system with underbraces around `O`, `R`, `V` components, using `readme2tex`)

-We will refer to a numerical scheme by its encoding string and finite timestep $\Delta t$, i.e. `OVRVO` means simulate the `O` component for an increment of $\Delta t/2$`, then the `V` component for an increment of $\Delta t/2$, then the `R` component for an increment of $\Delta t$, then the `V` component for an increment of $\Delta t/2$, the `O` component for an increment of $\Delta t/2$.
+We will refer to a numerical scheme by its encoding string.
+For example, `OVRVO` means: simulate the `O` component for a time increment of $\Delta t/2$, then the `V` component for $\Delta t/2$, then the `R` component for $\Delta t$, then the `V` component for $\Delta t/2$, and finally the `O` component for $\Delta t/2$.
 This approximately propagates the entire system for a total time increment of $\Delta t$.

 ## This introduces error that can be sensitive to details
-Subtly different numerical schemes for the same continuous equations can have drastically different behavior at finite timesteps.
+Using subtly different numerical schemes for the same continuous equations can lead to drastically different behavior at finite timesteps.
 As a prototypical example, consider the difference between the behavior of schemes `VRORV` and `OVRVO` on a 1D quartic system:

 ![quartic_eq_joint_dist_array_w_x_marginals](https://cloud.githubusercontent.com/assets/5759036/25289560/147862fa-2698-11e7-8f95-9b463953f2de.jpg)